Paris Foodie Guide: Where to Eat in Paris + Top Food Experiences

 I booked the cheapest package because I wasn't sure the cruise would be worth doing at all.
 Luckily, it totally was!
 My only critique?
 The wine was plentiful, but not great.

 If I could re-do it now, I would splurge on the premium package.
-Having VIP window seating in the front of the boat, the highest-quality wine, and a 4th course of food would’ve made a big difference.
-The basic package was still an unforgettable experience, but you wonโt regret upgrading!
+Having VIP window seating in the front of the boat, the highest-quality wine, and a 4th course of food would've made a big difference.
+The basic package was still an unforgettable experience, but you won’t regret upgrading!

 Click here to book your Seine River Gourmet Lunch & Sightseeing Cruise!

-HOT TIP: Looking for a more romantic option?
+MADDY'S TIP: Looking for a more romantic option?
 There are also dinner options!
 Why not cruise the City of Love at sunset, under the twinkly lights of the Eiffel Tower?
 Click here to book your Seine River Gourmet Dinner & Sightseeing Cruise.

 Source and Enjoy a Picnic